daviddarnes/david.darn.es/_posts/2019-06-01-use-eleventy-to-generate-a-ghost-blog.md

 ---
 title: "Use Eleventy To Generate A Ghost Blog"
-excerpt: "Last night I had a thought: what if I could just source my blog posts from the [Ghost Content API](https://docs.ghost.org/api/content/) and then generate a static blog all inside of [Eleventy](https://www.11ty.io/)?"
+excerpt: "Last night I had a thought: What if I could source a [Ghost](https://ghost.org) blog from the [Ghost Content API](https://docs.ghost.org/api/content/) and then generate a static blog all inside of [Eleventy](https://www.11ty.io/)?"
 icon: tutorial
 category: tutorial
 colour: "#55c3ff"